Esteban Cambiasso Net Worth 2024

 Fact Sheet

-• Esteban Cambiasso's real name is Esteban Matias Cambiasso Deleau
+• Wondering what Esteban Cambiasso's real name is?
+Esteban Cambiasso's real name is Esteban Matias Cambiasso Deleau

-• Esteban Cambiasso works as a(n) Professional Football Player (Defensive Midfielder)
+• Esteban Cambiasso is a(n) Professional Football Player (Defensive Midfielder)

 • Esteban Cambiasso is currently Separated (Claudia)